Priego Castle

 Definitive Recovery

-Alfonso XI the Just reconquers Priego definitively, integrating it into the crown before ceding it to the lordship of Aguilar.
+Alfonso XI the Just conquered Priego definitively and Henry II ceded it to the Lordship of Aguilar.

 1943